threema-ch/push-relay/README.md

 Request keys:

 - `type`: Either `fcm`, `hms` or `apns`
-- `subtype` (HMS only): can be used to differentiate between multiple named configs
 - `token`: The device push token
 - `session`: SHA256 hash of public permanent key of the initiator
 - `version`: Threema Web protocol version